Lorrin Andrews: Work

 One of his first tasks after arriving in March 1828 was to learn the Hawaiian language.
 On his voyage he had already transcribed a list of Hawaiian words which had been sent back to the New England mission office in 1827.

 In June 1831 the mission hoped to establish a seminary on Maui, since it was somewhat centrally located among the Hawaiian Islands.
 Andrews was selected to run the school.
 He and Richards suggested a site about two miles inland from the village of Lahaina, which was later called Lahainaluna for "upper Lahaina".

-On September 5, 1831 classes began in thatched huts with 25 married Hawaiian young men.
+On September 5, 1831, classes began in thatched huts with 25 young married Hawaiian men.
 It was the first college west of the Rocky Mountains.

 The students built a stone building by 1832.
 The first classes were reading and writing, since the Hawaiian language was only oral before the missionaries.
 Next Arithmetic and Geography were added.
 By the end of the second year, enrollment had reached 85.

 Andrews served as principal, and then professor for ten years.
 Notable early students include David Malo (class of 1835) and Samuel Kamakau (class of 1837).

 By May 1832 he helped translate the New Testament of the Bible into Hawaiian, which would prove to be part of a long and collaborative effort.
 Other ministers involved included Richards, Asa Thurston, and Hiram Bingham I.